JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/pkg.md

 <header class = "info-header">Adding specific version</header><p>
 ```

-In most cases, we want to install the latest stable version of the package.
-However, we may want to use the older version of the package or the version from a different git branch that is not yet released.
-A specific version of the package can be installed by appending a version after a `@` symbol.
+The syntax above installs the latest stable version of packages.
+In some cases, we may want to use an older or a not-yet-released package version.
+We can install such a specific version by appending the version number after the `@` symbol.

 ```julia
 (@v1.5) pkg> add BSON@0.2.1